Boys' love: Subgenres and related genres

-Omegaverse is a male-male romance subgenre that originated from the American series Supernatural and in the 2010s became a subgenre of both commercial and non-commercial yaoi.
+Omegaverse is a male–male romance subgenre that originated from the American series Supernatural and in the 2010s became a subgenre of both commercial and non-commercial BL.
 Stories in the genre are premised on societies wherein humans are divided into a dominance hierarchy of dominant "alphas", neutral "betas", and submissive "omegas".
 These terms are derived from those used in ethology to describe social hierarchies in animals.
-Ezaki, an editor from Magazine Be × Boy, has expressed that the subgenre's popularity in Japan was because of the class system as well as the idea of heat and pregnancy.

-The dom/sub universe subgenre was introduced in 2017 and gained popularity in 2021.
-The subgenre uses BDSM elements and also drew influences from Omegaverse, particularly the caste system.
+The "dom/sub universe" subgenre emerged in 2017 and gained popularity in 2021.
+The subgenre uses BDSM elements and also draws influences from Omegaverse, particularly the use of a caste system.